Max Blumenthal: Gaza–Israel conflict

+Blumenthal tweeted in December 2023 that Israel was "inventing stories of mass rape on October 7."
+Haaretz journalist Sagi Cohen and Jewish Insider writer Gabby Deutch accused him of spreading conspiracy theories about 7 October attack.

+On January 16, 2025, Blumenthal interrupted US Secretary of State Antony Blinken's final press conference to ask him why he continued to arm Israel "when we had a deal in May".

 Syria

+In June 2012, Blumenthal resigned from the Lebanese newspaper, Al Akhbar, over what he considered its pro-Assad coverage.
+In an interview with The Real News Network shortly afterwards, Blumenthal was critical of Syrian president Bashar al-Assad, describing him as a dictator and saying that, "by all accounts", forces affiliated with Assad were responsible for the Houla massacre.
+Blumenthal also said that "the Assad regime was running an institution of torture in prisons" which made Israel look like "a champion of human rights".

 In September 2013, Blumenthal reported for The Nation from the Zaatari refugee camp in Jordan on the conditions in which Syrian refugees were living.
 He wrote of being "staunchly against US strikes, mainly because I believe they could exacerbate an already horrific situation without altering the political reality in any meaningful way".
 The refugees in Zaatari deserved to be heard and commented in the article: "there was not one person I spoke to in Zaatari who did not demand US military intervention at the earliest possible moment."

-After Blumenthal's visit to Moscow in December 2015, according to a 2018 article by Janine di Giovanni in The New York Review of Books, he began to promote views supportive of Bashar al Assad and the Syrian government's position.
+After Blumenthal's visit to Moscow in December 2015, according to a 2018 article by Janine di Giovanni in The New York Review of Books, he began to promote views supportive of Bashar al-Assad and the Syrian government's position.
 Blumenthal was, di Giovanni wrote, among a group of "Assad apologists."
 Following the December 2015 trip, he said the White Helmets were connected to Al-Qaeda and anti-Assad Syrians were members of the group.
 In his opinion, the group was "driven by a pro-interventionist agenda conceived by the Western governments and public relations groups that back them" and were being used as a Trojan horse, an excuse for the United States to propose having "70,000 American servicemen" invade Syria.